sjfandrews/MitoImputePrep/READMEs/Other_analyses_README.txt

 The samples from the genotyped-only ADNI1 dataset have their haplogroups assigned.
 Haplogroup (and macrohaplogroup) assignment is then compared and the concordance calculated.

+/MitoImputePrep/scripts/R/ANALYSIS/MCC/MCC_emmeans.R
+This script performs statistical tests on the MCC datasets.
+It performs linear mixed model evaluations using ANOVA estimated marginal means.
+The results from these evaluations are then output.

 /MitoImputePrep/scripts/R/ANALYSIS/MCC/Cleanup_concordance_tables_MCC.R
-This script is similar in function to Cleanup_concordance_tables_HiMC.R, however it performs Matthew's correlation coefficient calculations instead of
+This script is similar in function to Cleanup_concordance_tables_HiMC.R, however it performs Matthew's correlation coefficient calculations instead of haplogroup concordance.

-/MitoImputePrep/scripts/R/ANALYSIS/MCC/MCC_emmeans.R
+This is conducted iteratively through all the experiments (KHAP, MAF, MCMC).
+Summary statistics are calculated and saved.

 /MitoImputePrep/scripts/R/Plotting/HiMC_1kGP_plots.R
+This script produced
 /MitoImputePrep/scripts/R/Plotting/MCC_concordance_tables.R